 Most of Tripiti Beach is organized with sunbeds and umbrellas, while several bars are also around.

-The most unique feature of this beach is a cave with a small sandy beach where you can go for a relaxing swimming experience.
+The most unique feature of this beach is a cave with a small sandy beach where you can relax by swimming.

 Platanes Beach